JuliaDynamics/DrWatson.jl/docs/src/name.md

 # Naming Simulations
-Here we overview functionality that help you quickly produce containers of parameters and name them using a consistent and intuitive naming scheme.
+Here we overview functionality that helps you quickly produce containers of parameters and name them using a consistent and intuitive naming scheme.

 ## Naming Schemes